SuppieRK/java-throwable-utils/README.md

 }
 ```

-or with the help of `UnsafeFunctions` utility class you can shorten it even more without changing your logic too much:
+Or, with the help of `UnsafeFunctions`, shorten the code without changing your logic too much.
+This is the recommended,

-> This is the recommended, the least intrusive and the least verbose way
+least intrusive, and least verbose way:

 ```java
 import static io.github.suppierk.java.UnsafeFunctions.*;